 After some time, he is discharged, but is not given a plan for a follow-up or long-term treatment of his condition, nor is he connected to community resources to help him find a job or a permanent shelter.
 With no motivation to seek care and no way to navigate the complex system on his own, his mental health worsens again, and he eventually finds himself back in the cycle of incarceration.

 Mental health care services generally, but not always, include assessment, counseling, and medication.
 Providers can include both therapists (such as clinical psychologists, social workers, and marriage and family therapists) and medical providers who can prescribe psychiatric medicine (such as psychiatrists, psychiatric nurse practitioners, and physicians).
-Their services are usually provided through private therapy offices, health care systems, group homes, and psychiatric treatment centers—as well as via phone or video chat.
+Their services are usually provided through private therapy offices, health care systems, group homes and psychiatric treatment centres—as well as via phone or video chat.

 But the mental health care ecosystem involves other stakeholders as well.
-Some of these stakeholders include school systems, policymakers, insurance companies, families, and communities.
+Some of these stakeholders include school systems, policymakers, insurance companies, families and communities.

 Improving the mental health journey requires mapping key players and relationships in the mental health ecosystem.
 Using material from our literature review, workshop, and interviews, we mapped the primary stakeholders who help shape a person’s mental health experience (figure 3).
 Each touchpoint in this ecosystem presents challenges and opportunities for improvement.

-The US mental health care system is fragmented and characterized by inequities in access and high costs.
+The US mental health care system is fragmented and characterised by inequities in access and high costs.
 Mental illness is a risk factor for homelessness, and persons experiencing homelessness or housing insecurity are less likely to recover from mental illness than members of the general population.21 According to many studies, Black, Latino, and people of color as well as LGBTQ+ adults face socioeconomic inequities that stem from historical, systemic discrimination in health care.22 How can the government continue to encourage innovations that promote equitable access and affordability in mental health?

 States and counties can play a leadership role in driving ecosystem shifts for better mental health care access, including using modern, cross-sector data systems to evaluate and respond to mental health needs.
 As the nation’s largest financial supporter of mental health services, the US Centers for Medicare & Medicaid Services (CMS) is also well-positioned to influence US mental health care access.23 Federal policymakers can use this leverage to help model and support innovation so that all people who need mental health care can find it affordably.
 Our findings reinforce the importance of efforts in progress by state, local, and federal health leaders to make the following shifts for better mental health care access: